StackVista/stackstate-docs/stackpacks/integrations/sap.md

          cert: /path/to/cert.pem   # <certificate_path>
          keyfile: /path/to/key.pem # <keyfile_path>
      ```
-2. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
+2. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
-3. Once the Agent is restarted, wait for the Agent to collect data and send it to StackState.
+3. Once the Agent is restarted, wait for the Agent to collect data and send it to Rancher Observability.

 ## Integration details